-Bigrams have been used as features for word sense disambiguation, particularly in the form of collocations where the ambiguous word is one component of the bigram (e.g., [1], [9], [16]).
+Bigrams have been used as features for word sense disambiguation, particularly in the form of collocations where the ambiguous word is one component of the bigram (e.g., (Bruce and Wiebe, 1994), (Ng and Lee, 1996), (Yarowsky, 1995)).
 While some of the bigrams we identify are collocations that include the word being disambiguated, there is no requirement that this be the case.
-This makes our approach less dependent on sense-tagged text and suggests that it may extend more easily to environments where the amount of sense-tagged text is smaller or does not exist.

-Decision trees have been used in supervised learning approaches to word sense disambiguation, and have fared well in a number of comparative studies (e.g., [8], [11]).
-In the former they were used with the bag of word feature sets and in the latter they were used with a mixed feature set that included part-of-speech, morphological, and collocation features.
-The approach in this paper is the first time that decision trees based strictly on bigram features have been employed.
+Decision trees have been used in supervised learning approaches to word sense disambiguation, and have fared well in a number of comparative studies (e.g., (Mooney, 1996), (Pedersen and Bruce, 1997)).
+In the former they were used with the bag of word feature sets and in the latter they were used with a mixed feature set that included the part-of-speech of neighboring words, three collocations, and the morphology of the ambiguous word.
+We believe that the approach in this paper is the first time that decision trees based strictly on bigram features have been employed.

-The decision list is a closely related approach that has also been applied to word sense disambiguation (e.g., [15], [13], [17]).
+The decision list is a closely related approach that has also been applied to word sense disambiguation (e.g., (Yarowsky, 1994), (Wilks and Stevenson, 1998), (Yarowsky, 2000)).
 Rather than building and traversing a tree to perform disambiguation, a list is employed.
-In the general case a decision list may suffer from less fragmentation during learning than decision trees.
-However, we believe that fragmentation also reflects upon the feature set used to represent the training data.
-Our feature set is based on 100 binary features.
-This is a relatively small feature space and not as likely to suffer from fragmentation as a larger space.
+In the general case a decision list may suffer from less fragmentation during learning than decision trees; as a practical matter this means that the decision list is less likely to be over-trained.
+However, we believe that fragmentation also reflects on the feature set used for learning.
+Ours consists of at most approximately 100 binary features.
+This results in a relatively small feature space that is not as likely to suffer from fragmentation as are larger spaces.